tomdionysus/foaas/README.md

 Please see https://pfoaas.desigeek.com for API documentation and examples.

 # Example use
-Follwing is an example on how to call the REST API and expecting a text output.
+Following is an example on how to call the REST API and expecting a text output.

 `curl -H 'Accept: text/plain' https://pfoaas.desigeek.com/row/Amit`